Prepare Your Dog Or Puppy For Your Return To Work (Being Left Alone)

-There are several reasons that dogs find it difficult to cope when left alone, i supose the reasons in this case aren't all that important when fixing the issue. the challenge is just how bad the anxiety is, if your dog is really getting themselves into a state then it might be the time to consult with a local behaviourist like myself.
+There are several reasons that dogs find it difficult to cope when left alone, i suppose the reasons in this case aren't all that important when fixing the issue.
+The challenge is just how bad the anxiety is, if your dog is really getting themselves into a state then it might be the time to consult with a local behaviourist like myself or local to you.

 Working out why your dog reacts badly to being left alone can be tricky, particularly as research shows that half of dogs suffering with SA go unseen and untreated.
 That's why I recommend doing a practice run and maybe even some training before your return to work and i have put together some top tips and activities to help your dog with their possible anxiety.